bmegli/realsense-network-hardware-video-encoder/README.md

 Tested on Intel KabyLake with Realsense D435:

-Requires:
-- Intel VAAPI compatible hardware encoder (QuickSync Video)
-- for depth encoding at least Intel KabyLake
+Requires Intel VAAPI compatible hardware encoder (QuickSync Video).
+For depth encoding at least KabyLake.

 [Other technologies](https://github.com/bmegli/realsense-network-hardware-video-encoder/wiki/Hardware) may also work but were not tested.